 Ophelia Garmon-Brown and Charles O’Dell, co-chairs of the Charlotte-Mecklenburg Opportunity Task Force, will provide a community discussion for the ninth annual Bertha Maxwell-Roddey Distinguished Africana Lecture.
 The Task Force was a 20-member group gathered to address the social and economic divide in the Charlotte-Mecklenburg community and develop a plan of action.

 Thursday, Sept.
 21: The Story of the Charlotte Girl

-Written by Kirsten Greenidge, “Baltimore” is set on a college campus.
-A short play, it peers keenly into the lives pf present-day students as they grapple with a racially charged dorm room incident.
+A short play by Kirsten Greenidge, “Baltimore” is set on a college campus and peers keenly into the lives of present-day students as they grapple with a racially charged dorm room incident.

 UNC Charlotte’s Urban Institute, in conjunction with multiple civic sponsors, presents Pulitzer Prize-winning author Matthew Desmond and a discussion on eviction as a symptom and cause of poverty as illustrated in his best-selling novel “Evicted: Poverty and Profit in the American City.”